tuandatebayo/demo-apps/README.md

-This repo contains applications that can be used for demo purpose.
+This repo contains applications which can be used for demo purpose.